negrusti/keplr-bruteforce/README.md

 ## What is this thing

 A Python script driving a Keplr Chrome extension via Selenium.
 If you are missing a single recovery word from your 12 words phrase, you can brute-force it using this tool.
+The script will find all valid recovery phrases and then will recover the wallet given the name and password from the config file - they can be anything you like.
+It will then enter the wallet and check for non-zero currency values.

 ## Prerequisites: